alexkreidler/covid/src/covid-testing/in.md

 the requisite materials, as they are generally less per sample than PCR tests.

 This is an area where I have little knowledge, and so I would love feedback and help with this.
+If anyone with experience in laboratory supply chains would like to help, it would be much appreciated.

-If anyone could read the four existing papers on RT-LAMP and has experience with lab supply chains, it would be great to reach out.
+They could read the four existing papers on RT-LAMP for COVID-19, cited in the [Accuracy section](#accuracy) above and reach out to provide details on the potential availability or ways to substitute or mass-produce the reagents and equipment required.

-### At a national scale
+## Discussion of Testing at a National Scale

+Early on, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, characterized the lack of testing in the US as "a failing," and since then, the media has tried to parse and understand why that happened [@chuck_it_2020].
+However, based on what I've observed, even though there were errors with the original tests, it is mainly, as Dr. Fauci also described, because "we're not set up for" getting tests easily to people, a.k.a deploying testing on a large scale as described above.

+He described how our healthcare system is optimized for a patient to doctor relationship and that all systems for testing are based on that system, where then a doctor would determine that a patient meets the criteria for a test, and then take the sample at that location and either

+1. Run the test in their own hospital system
+2. Send it to a state lab or the CDC lab
+3. Send it to a commercial lab company like LabCorp or Quest etc.

+However, each of these locations is limited by throughput and has a limited ability to scale [@covid-19_test_capacity_tracker_covid-19_2020].
+Although there were regulatory hurdles early in the process that limited these as some options, I believe the main issue still is throughput.

+Obviously this poses challenges for people without insurance or with inadequate insurance, or people who don't have a regular doctor to go to.

+This is an issue that has been discussed at WH Coronavirus Task Force briefings, and they have made a point to mention the addition of community testing facilities and drive-through facilities, which still usually have strict requirements.

-It has been discussed that the lack of tests early in the process in the US was a "failing."
-The media has drawn comparisons to South Korea, which performed extensive testing and was thus able to better control the virus by using isolation rather than quarantines, and Italy, which in general didn't do as much.
+The media has drawn comparisons to South Korea, which performed extensive testing and was thus able to better control the virus by using isolation rather than quarantines, and Italy, which in general didn't do as much [@noauthor_special_2020].

 However, there are reports of one town in Italy that tested all of its citizens, isolating the positive cases and then retesting periodically.
-The virus in that town ran its course and died out.
+The virus in that town ran its course and died out [@tondo_scientists_2020].

-Another possibility is to test as many people as possible in the United States.
-One idea for encouraging this is to tie the cash check that seems to be a part of the proposed economic stimulus package to completing a self-test.
+If we wanted to test as many people as possible in the United States we could tie the cash check that seems to be a part of the proposed economic stimulus package to completing a test.
 This would then ensure with multiple rounds of data whether or not every American has the virus.

+However, at this point in the trajectory of the virus in the United States, it seems that the level of testing that we need is too little and too late.

+Many experts agree that during the brunt of the pandemic, it is simply infeasible to test everyone that we want to, and even if we could, we wouldn't want to. @frieden_former_2020 provides an important outline of how responses to a pandemic must adapt at different stages.

+At a certain point, if the virus has infected a critical mass such that it can't be contained by traditional surveillance measures, then social distancing must go into effect, meaning that testing doesn't result in a different outcome for many people, as they are already under quarantine or stay-at-home orders.

+This is why in recent days we have seen states provide new guidance to prioritize the allocation of testing to only certain people [@johnson_hard-hit_2020].

+In retrospective, now understanding the economic fallout of the pandemic, it would have been worth it to spend even tens of billions of dollars weeks earlier if we could have a South-Korea style situation where we did quick and effective testing and contact tracing, allowing for isolation instead of larger-scale quarantines.

-Of course, explaining the possibility that the tests aren't completely accurate is important as well.
+Of course, explaining the possibility that the tests aren't completely accurate to people is important as well.
+Otherwise, people who receive a false negative result might return to work or social gatherings even if they are exhibiting symptoms or are at high epidemiological risk.

 ## Why aren't we doing this?